-Given also a positive integer k, a subset $B \subseteq A$ is called a k-union-r-arborescence, if it is the arc-disjoint union of k spanning arborescences.
-In the special case when every arborescence has the same root r we call B a k-union-r-arborescence.
+Given also a positive integer k, a subset $B \subseteq A$ is called a k-union-arborescence, if it is the arc-disjoint union of k spanning arborescences.
+In the special case when every arborescence has the same root r, we call B a k-union-r-arborescence.

-Given D = (V, A), k and a cost function $c : A \to \mathbb{R}+$, it is well known to find a minimum cost k-union-arborescence in polynomial time, and to find a minimum cost k-union-r-arborescence just as well.
-See [8], Chapter 53.8 for a reference, where several related problems are considered.
-The existence of a k-union-r-arborescence is characterized by Edmonds' disjoint arborescence theorem, while the existence of a kunion-arborescence is characterized by a theorem of Frank [4].
-Frank also gave a linear programming description of the convex hull of k-union-arborescence, generalizing Edmonds' linear programming description of the convex hull of k-union-r-arborescences.
-The problem of finding a minimum cost k-union-r-arborescence may also be solved with the use of these results, either via a reduction to minimum weight k-union-rarborescences, or minimum weight matroid intersection.
+Given D = (V, A), k and a cost function $c : A \to \mathbb{R}$ , it is well known how to find a minimum cost k-union-r-arborescence in polynomial time, and to find a minimum cost k-union-arborescence just as well.
+See [10], Chapter 53.8 for a reference, where several related problems are considered.
+The existence of a k-union-rarborescence is characterized by Edmonds' Disjoint Arborescence Theorem (Theorem 2), while the existence of a k-union-arborescence is characterized by a theorem of Frank [4] (see Theorem 3 below).
+Frank also gave a linear programming description of the convex hull of k-union-arborescences, generalizing Edmonds' linear programming description of the convex hull of k-union-r-arborescences.
+The problem of finding a minimum cost k-union-arborescence may also be solved with the use of these results, either via a reduction to minimum cost k-union-r-arborescences, or minimum weight matroid intersection.